Destroyaa96/Ohh-Shiny/README.md

 - Ensure the `ohhshiny.json` file exists and is not corrupted
 - Check that the mod loaded correctly during startup
 - Verify no other mods are interfering with the config directory

-### Custom texture items not showing
-- Custom textures require a resource pack on the client side (for player heads)
-- The textures are pulled from Minecraft's texture servers
-- Ensure players have "Allow Server Resource Packs" enabled

-## Future Development Ideas

-- Web-based admin panel for managing rewards
-- Reward categories and rarities
-- Sound effects alongside particle effects
-- Cooldown system for re-claimable rewards
-- Statistics tracking for most popular rewards
-- Integration with economy plugins
-- Random reward selection from a pool
-- Time-limited rewards (event-based)